Sup2point0/pycobytes/synopsis.md

 Issues are written in Markdown, before being injected into Svelte using the [MDSveX](https://github.com/features/actions) plugin.
 [PrismJS](https://prismjs.com) is used for syntax highlighting code blocks.

-Emails in the email newsletter are created using the [Ecosend](https://ecosend.io) email builder, which provides rich formatting capabilities.
+Emails in the email newsletter are created using the [Ecosend](https://ecosend.io) free [email builder](https://ecosend.io/free-email-builder/), which provides rich formatting capabilities.
 This then exports to raw HTML (with embedded CSS) which can be sent as a deliciously styled email!

 <br>